MAYA ROCKEYMOORE, Ph.D., DIRECTOR

 Craig has expertise in research, policy analysis, advocacy, coalition development and policy communications.
 He has authored a variety of reports and publications on public health issues.
 He holds a Masters of Public Health degree from the George Washington University and a B.S. in biology from Villanova University.
 In his spare time, Craig is a competitive triathlete and runner.

 ANDY FOUNTAIN, ASSOCIATE, COMMUNICATIONS

-Andy Fountain serves as the Communications Associate for Leadership for Healthy Communities.
-In this position, Andy works with the communications staff, grantees and policymakers to promote healthy eating and active living.
-In addition, he works with new media outreach tools, such as Facebook and Twitter, to promote Leadership for Healthy Communities.
+Andy Fountain serves as the communications associate for Leadership for Healthy Communities.
+In this position, Andy helps develop and implement strategic communications plans to promote healthy eating and active living.
+In addition, Andy works with new media, such as Facebook and Twitter, to promote Leadership for Healthy Communities.

 LIZ MIYASHIRO, OFFICE MANAGER & EXECUTIVE ASSISTANT

-Liz Miyashiro serves as the office manager and executive assistant for Global Policy Solutions.
-In this position, she provides operations and administrative support to the Global Policy Solutions team and assists the President and CEO.
-Prior to joining Global Policy Solutions, she worked with the Vera Institute of Justice, the National Community Reinvestment Coalition, Clean Water Action and Working America in a variety of operations and administrative roles.
+Liz Miyashiro serves as the office manager and executive assistant for Leadership for Healthy Communities.
+In this position, she provides operations and administrative support to the Leadership for Healthy Communities team and assists the President and CEO.
+Prior to joining Leadership for Healthy Communities, she worked with the Vera Institute of Justice, the National Community Reinvestment Coalition, Clean Water Action and Working America in a variety of operations and administrative roles.
 Her talents lie in organizing and administrative management for social change initiatives.
 In her spare time she enjoys cooking, attempting to keep her garden happy, and spending time with her husband, Jonathan and daughter, Lola.